 Customize this paragraph for each place you apply.
 Why do you like a given school?
 Please do not take this as an invitation to say generalized and overly intense stuff about how they are the greatest and will fix your life.
 Don’t say you want to go there because they’re highly ranked or have a ton of money.
 Don’t blatantly flatter the famous professors, or the less famous ones.
 Instead, focus on things like teaching load, which classes you would teach, the number of years in the program, the successful publications of alumni.
 The non-workshop or non-creative-writing courses you’d like to take, or how happy it makes you that the program is centered on workshops, because you are interested in studio programs only.
 Whether the MFA students run outside events and readings and how much you want to participate in those.
 Any community involvement that’s important to you and offered through the program, such as teaching to high school kids or prisoners.

-A quote from the paragraph I wrote to Ohio State: “I’m passionate about the intersection of editorial studies, sociolinguistics, and composition and rhetoric, which means that I’m attracted to MFAs like Ohio State’s, where I might be allowed to take a course in linguistics and which is attached to an English Department with a strong rhetoric and composition program.”
+A quote: “I’m passionate about the intersection of editorial studies, sociolinguistics, and composition and rhetoric, which means that I’m attracted to MFAs like NAME OF SCHOOL’s, where I might be allowed to take a course in linguistics and which is attached to an English Department with a strong rhetoric and composition program.”

 Yes, looking back, that sentence is sort of a clunker, but I also think it maybe made me sound smart or whatever.
 I hope.